James9360/Chapter10Lab/readme.md

 ## Question 2: `Employee` Serialization

 Modify the `Employee` class that you created for the Chapter 9 Lab to be serializable.
-Write a program that creates an array of at least five TestScore objects and serializes them in Question2Write.java.
+Write a program that creates an array of at least five `Employee` objects and serializes them in Question2Write.java.

 Write another program that deserializes the objects from the file in Question2Read.java.